 "When Kristen Tracy's dazzling Half-Hazard arrived in the mail, I had been reading the critic John Berger and thinking about his claim that to deliver the true ambiguity of experience requires the most demanding verbal precision.
 Berger writes about authenticity in literature, and here it is, poem after authentic poem, as thrilling a read as I've had in a long time.
 Here is an unmistakable talent, someone with the verbal dexterity of a Sylvia Plath, who finds ways to stay alive amid the difficulties of love and loving.
 'The things we kiss goodbye make room for all we kiss hello,' she concludes in 'Field Lesson,' just one of the many memorable moments in this first-rate debut." - Stephen Dunn

 "There's a serious, addictive playfulness to the poems in Half-Hazard.
 The comic-inflected, subversive voice of this debut makes metaphors strike with the lightning of one-liners and turns of phrase turn transformative.
 Kristen Tracy writes with a sense of sustained invention that, poem by poem, gathers into a vivid, figurative fabric." - Stuart Dybek

-Half-Hazard will be released in paperback on November 6th, 2018.
+Half-Hazard was released in paperback on November 6th, 2018.